nf-core/website/markdown/tutorials/dsl2_modules_tutorial.md

 You will notice that with `-t` we indicate the name of the new module we want to create using the following syntax:

-- the first word indicates the tool (i.e. the software or suite)
+- The first word indicates the tool (i.e. the software or suite)
-- we separate the keys by a forward slash ("/")
+- We separate the keys by a forward slash (`/`)
-- the second word indicates the function of the tool we are creating a module for
+- The second word indicates the function of the tool we are creating a module for

 Magic will happen now: nf-core tools will create the following entries for the code of the module itself